akostarinc/IOCOM8-Support/CAN/robotell/README.md

     Type ./robotell.py -h for a more elaborate description of the python utility;

+ The system sees the CAN controller as a serial port, so it may connect to any serial port without CAN functionality.
+However, if a CAN controller is detected, it's serial number is printed.

   If you are using a language other than python, please do not be discouraged, as the python code contains all the elements that are important to drive the